Construction Firm CPA in California: Tax Strategy for Builders

 Section 179

-Allows you to deduct the full purchase price of qualifying equipment and vehicles in the year it’s placed in service, up to an annual limit, rather than depreciating it over several years.
-This is the go-to tool for contractors who want an immediate write-off in a high-income year.
+Allows you to deduct the full purchase price of qualifying equipment and vehicles in the year it’s placed in service — up to $2,560,000 for 2026, phasing out dollar-for-dollar once total qualifying purchases exceed $4,090,000 — rather than depreciating it over several years.

 Bonus depreciation